join-the-flock/website/source/flock/mission.md

 recruits great Flutter developers from the community to implement high-value blocking bug fixes and features that the Flutter team can't, or won't implement.

-A related project, called Nest, facilitate option #3 - "fork Flutter themselves".
+A related project, called Nest, facilitates option #3 - "fork Flutter themselves".

 To take advantage of Flock's bug fixes and features, please see the [Get Started](/flock/get-started) guide.

 To file a bug for Flock to fix, or a feature for Flock to implement, please see the [File an Issue](/flock/file-an-issue) guide.

+To efficiently fork Flutter, yourself, please see the tools available in [Nest](/nest)